-If the next owner of your home will probably tear it down to build a brand new home, then you should carefully examine your 2022 Fairfax County Real Estate Assessment to see if the “Building” value jumped.
+Especially if the next owner of your home will probably tear it down to build a brand new home, then you should carefully examine your 2023 Fairfax County Real Estate Assessment to see if the “Building” value jumped.

 For many owners who live in Vienna, VA, they know the tear-down market is hot since today’s home buyers see the Town as an ideal place to live.
 Builders send postcards and investors drop notes offering to pay cash for their homes.
 The Money Magazine article which ranked Vienna a “top place to live” helped accelerate the teardown and infill rebuilding frenzy in our town.